-Bari is a capital and a huge port of South Italian region Puglia.
-Bari is a Mecca for orthodox people, which for about 25 years has even been an independent Arab emirate.
-Bari is one of the biggest Italian cities with its characteristic 9 neighborhoods and is absolutely different from what you are used to see in Central and Nothern Italy, or even Southern Naples and Palermo.
+Bari is the “capital” and a huge sea gate of South Italian region called Puglia.
+Bari is a Mecca for orthodox people as the relics of St. Nicolas from Myra are kept here.
+Bari as the whole Puglia is a place where various cultures crossed due to invasions and changing governors.
+For about 25 years has even been an independent Arab emirate.
+Bari is one of the biggest Italian cities with its characteristic 9 neighborhoods and is absolutely different from what you are used to seeing in Central and Nothern Italy, or even Southern Naples and Palermo.

 The last I came here in the early March the sea was nasty.
 The mood of the city was ruled by the mood of the sea.

 The main 2 neighborhoods you’ll see and will walk around will be Bari Vecchia – a classic Southern architecture, a calm atmosphere during the day, and Murat – a newly constructed (XIX century) vivid zone of Bari.

 Parking.
 If you arrive in Bari by car, the nearest and most convenient place to park is Corso Vittorio Emanuele II.
 At the beginning of Corso (on your back there will be a theatre and sea) look to the right and you’ll immediately find a prepaid parking place, near a red building.
 It is comfortable to park here as you are right between old part and Murat neighborhood, a new part of the downtown.
 Pay attention to a ZTL sign which means zone with a limited traffic and forbid the entrance.

 Accommodation.
 If you are going to spend a night in Bari, have a look on these cute solutions: Al Pescatore b&b with a very nice interior, San Nicola Old Town Apts, which both are located in the old part of the city center; Hotel Imago or Bed and Breakfast Oz in a new neighborhood Murat (a new part of the downtown).